-Oleander (Nerium oleander) grows as a rounded shrub, or it can be trained as a small, single-trunked tree with foliage at the top.
-This evergreen has many branches of foliage that is dense and dark green, offering a privacy screen if planted in groups or borders.
-Delicately shaped, showy, fragrant flowers tend to be pink, while varieties range from red, orange, yellow, and white.
-Blooming for an especially long period, flowers come spring to summer and sometimes early fall and year-round in warmer climates.
-Common nicknames for the plant include Jericho rose and rose laurel.
-Native to the Mediterranean and beloved since ancient Roman times (possibly earlier), oleander is hardy in USDA zones 8 through 11.
-The plant grows between 6 and 20 feet tall and 10 to 15 feet wide, each leaf measuring 8 to 10 inches long, each flower between 1 and 3 inches in diameter.
+Oleander (Nerium oleander) grows naturally as a mounded, round shrub, or it can be trained as a small single- or multi-trunked tree.
+The evergreen foliage of the oleander plant is dense, leathery, and dark green, offering a privacy screen when planted in groups or borders.
+Delicately shaped, showy, fragrant flowers tend to be pink, while some varieties produce red, orange, yellow, or white flowers.
+Blooming for an especially long period, the 1- to 3-inch flowers appear from spring to summer and sometimes early fall and year-round in warmer climates.

 |Common Name||Oleander, Nerium, Jericho rose, rose laurel|

 |Soil Type||Fertile, adaptable|